Understanding 1/6 as a Decimal: A practical guide

 Q: How do I convert a repeating decimal back to a fraction?

 - A: This involves algebraic manipulation.
-For example, to convert 0.16̅ back to a fraction, you can follow these steps:
+Here's one way to look at it: to convert 0.16̅ back to a fraction, you can follow these steps:

 - Let x = 0.16̅